steveyen/actord/actord/src/main/scala/ff/collection/README.txt

   var mySortedMap: scala.collection.immutable.SortedMap = myStuff

+To manipulate data, use the scala.collection.immutable.SortedMap interface methods...

+  mySortedMap = mySortedMap + ("name" -> "steve")
+  mySortedMap = mySortedMap + ("site" -> "www.somesite.com")
+  mySortedMap = mySortedMap - "spam"

-To save MyStuff out to storage, which will only saved out changed key/value node information...
+To save it all out to storage...

-  myStuff.appendRootNode(s)
+  mySortedMap.asInstanceOf[MyStuff].appendRootNode(s)

+Successive calls to appendRootNode() will only append changed/delta key-value information.

 To 'rotate' (or add) a new log file once the current log file gets too big...